alexiamhe93/RAMP_method/Dataset/README.md

 # Data for replication

 This folder contains two zip files containing the data required to replicate the analysis.
 This data is used in the Python notebooks included within the repository.
-There are two zip files containing the relevant data required.

 ## Zipfile 1 ("data_to_use.zip")